-I think most people already know that Japanese words often have many meanings, and different meanings just like the phrasal verbs in English.
+I think most already know that Japanese words often have many meanings, and different meanings just like phrasal verbs in English.
 This happens because of the multiple ideograms and because Japanese has only 109 syllables.

 We also recommend reading: Learn 200 Japanese Onomatopoeias

-Table of Content
+Table of Contents

-Expressions with Japanese Vowels
+Expressions with Japanese vowels

 Expressions with the vowel え (e)